 \begin{proof} For an $m$-L-bounded poset $P$, the bound on $\lanp$ follows by removing the tails (bottom and top $m$ levels) of a $P$-free family $\F$ that achieves $\lanp$, since the family that remains is uniformly L-bounded.
 Asymptotically, $\Sigma(n,e)\sim e\nchn$, while the number of sets at the tails (the $m$ smallest and largest sizes) is only $O(n^{m-1})$. \end{proof}

-Is every poset $m$-L-bounded for some integer $m$?
-Definitely not.
-Consider the poset $\V_r$ for integer $r\ge 2$.
-The family $\F=\binom{[n]}{n-r+2}\cup\binom{[n]}{n-r+1}$ is $\V_r$-free and has $\hb(\F)=2>e(\V_r)$.
-Thus no matter how large the constant $m$ we choose for the size condition $[m,n-m]$ on the subsets, there always exists an $r$ such that the Lubell function of some $\V_r$-free family satisfying the size condition can be arbitrarily larger than $e(\V_r)$.
-However, we have proved that if we delete ``sufficiently many'' subsets from $\B_n$, then the gap between the Lubell function of $\V_r$-free families and $e(\V_r)$ will be very small for large enough $n$~\cite{GriLi}.

-To capture $m$-L-boundedness for general $m$, we introduce another class of posets, saying that $P$ is {\em L-bounded\/} if it is $m$-L-bounded for some $m$.
-This class is then the union of the classes of $m$-L-bounded posets over all $m$.
-In view of the proposition above, we record
+To capture $m$-L-boundedness for general $m$, we say $P$ is {\em L-bounded,} if it is $m$-L-bounded for some $m$.
+This class is then the union of the classes of $m$-L-bounded posets over all $m$, and the Proposition above applies.

 \begin{corollary} If poset $P$ is L-bounded, then $\pi(P)=e(P)$. \end{corollary}